Access to Other Libraries by Columbia University Students, Faculty & Staff

-It is recommended that individuals considering a visit to another Borrow Direct Plus library view their policies ahead of time.
-Items, collections, and participating libraries available will vary by institution.
-The lending library’s policies and loan periods apply to Borrow Direct Plus borrowers.
+View the policies of the institution(s) before planning a visit.
+Items, collections, and participating libraries available vary by institution.
+Material circulates according to the lending library’s policies and loan periods.
 Borrowed items may be returned at either the lending library or one of the Columbia University Libraries.

 When first visiting one of these libraries, eligible individuals will be asked to show their current Columbia University ID card and log into the Borrow Direct service to verify their status and confirm their library account is in good standing.
 Once verified, a borrowing card will be issued.

-For the most part, these same materials already are available for borrowing and delivery to current Columbia faculty, students, and staff through Borrow Direct, a rapid book request and delivery system used by all of the participating institutions with the exception of Duke University.
-The new agreement expands the system to include this in-person component.
+For the most part, these same materials already are available for borrowing and delivery to current Columbia faculty, students, and staff through Borrow Direct, a rapid book request and delivery system used by all of the participating institutions.
+The Borrow Direct Plus agreement expands the system to include this in-person component.